Read George Berkeley with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Berkeley’s 7 greatest contributions to philosophy.

-Keep George Berkeley’s 7 Greatest Contributions to Philosophy distinct from The Enduring Impact of George Berkeley: 7 Key Contributions: the first and second moves do different philosophical work, and the page becomes thinner when they are flattened into one tidy summary.
+Keep George Berkeley’s 7 Greatest Contributions to Philosophy distinct from The Enduring Impact of George Berkeley: 7 Key Contributions: one is a philosophical move, the other is part of its downstream use, extension, or correction.

 Immaterialism (Idealism) Description